-(d) Eligibility to participate in a qualifying independent educational program shall be limited to individuals who have obtained at least four years of qualifying forestry work experience or four years qualifying forestry work experience combined with qualifying substitutable education.
-The Executive Officer of foresters licensing shall review applicant submissions and confirm satisfaction of the applicant’s experience qualifications prior to their enrollment in the independent educational program and provide notice of the confirmation to the sponsoring professional society or public agency.
+(d) Eligibility to participate in a qualifying educational program shall be limited to individuals who have obtained at least four years of qualifying forestry work experience or four years qualifying forestry work experience combined with qualifying substitutable education.
+The Executive Officer of foresters licensing shall review applicant submissions and confirm satisfaction of the applicant’s experience qualifications prior to their enrollment in the educational program and provide notice of the confirmation to the sponsoring professional society or public agency.